-Since exhibitions are the public face of your museum, they should inspire powerful visitor experiences that convey your institution's mission and philosophy.
-This intensive course examines the entire exhibition planning sequence: creating interpretive exhibitions that encourage museum visitors’ understanding, participation and emotional engagement.
+Exhibitions are the public face of your museum or gallery.
+They should inspire powerful visitor experiences.
+This immersive course examines the entire exhibition development sequence.
+It explores the principles that lie behind creating successful exhibitions that engage visitors' minds and emotions.
 It will address the following topics:

 the foundation of planning